 4. Improve Your Technology

 Technology is always changing.
 What’s hot today may be old news tomorrow.
 When running your business, you have to keep up with technological trends.
-If you don’t move with the times, you cannot compete effectively.
+If you don’t change with the times, you cannot compete effectively.
 While you don’t need to get the most expensive equipment, you must do as much as possible.

 Something as simple as getting new ergonomic chairs may be enough to make a difference.
 Start slow and keep training your staff.
 They should feel comfortable and at ease when using new equipment.
 As many business owners quickly come to find out, technology doesn’t come easy for everyone.